 “Doing Mode”, and its alternative, “Being Mode”

 So what exactly are we doing when these troubling thoughts and emotions arise that causes them to stick around and generate a downward spiral?
-To help us understand this, the authors explain a little more about
+To help us understand this, the authors explain a little more about how the human mind works.

 The problem is today, thankfully, we do not encounter such life or death situations, as we have, to a large extent, left the treacherous environment of the jungle or plains behind us, in favour of the relative safety of the urbanised environment.